namtoki/English/08_usage_adverb.md

 - [~] in a nutshell:                             That's it`, in a nutshell.`
 - [~] on the second thought:
 - [~] when compared to:                          と比べて / Global emissions could rise 1.1 percent this year `when compared to` 2022.
-- [~] assuming that S V:                         `Assuming that` no voltage is applied from the booster amplifier,,,,
 - [~] with all:                                  れば / `With all` that money, he can do anything
 - [~] with all:                                  のに / `With all` its faults, it's basically a good plan.
 - [~] for all:                                   のに / I don't feel happy `for all` my success.